flyconnectome/transform_service/README.md

-# Coordinate Query & Conversion Service

-This code is based on [CloudVolumeServer](https://github.com/flyconnectome/CloudVolumeServer).
+# Connectome Services

+This repository contains code for running various connectome-related services related currently deployed on `flyem.mrc-lmb.cam.ac.uk` (internally `flyem1`):

+- a supervoxel look-up service for the Zheng et al. CA3 volume
+- a service for dynamically generating neuroglancer segmentation properties from tables on flytable

 ## Requirements

-This project uses [`uv`](https://github.com/astral-sh/uv) to manage dependencies and the virtual environment.
+The project uses [`uv`](https://github.com/astral-sh/uv) to manage dependencies and the virtual environment.

 ```bash
 # Run to setup dependencies